pyta-uoft/pyta/docs/debug/index.md

 You also have the option to pass in a file path as an attribute to the AccumulationTable object.
 In this case, the table will be appended to the file instead of being written the console.

-Finally, you can also specify the output as a third attribute using the format argument.
+Finally, you can also specify the output format as a third attribute using the `format` argument.
 By default, the format is "table", which produces the same nicely formatted tabular output shown above.
 If you want to write the output as a .csv file, pass "csv" as the format.

 For example, the following code writes a csv formattted output to `output.txt`.